If you’re planning a trip to Hot Springs Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 The Fordyce Bathhouse is now the Hot Springs Arkansas Visitor Center.
 Out of all the bath houses in Hot Springs Arkansas, the Fordyce was the more elaborate and most expensive bathhouse on bathhouse row.

 During operation, the Hale was also the only bathhouse to have a thermal cave carved out of the mountainside and attached to the back of the bathhouse.
-The cave is no longer in use, but the Hale is still worth checking out!
+The cave is no longer in use, but back in the day, the cave made the Hale the best bath house hot springs Arkansas had to offer.

-If you're interested in spending the night at this historical bathhouse you can make a reservation online.
+If you’re interested in spending the night at this historical bathhouse and taking advantage of one of the best Hot Springs, Arkansas hotels with mineral baths, you can make a reservation online here.

 The Lamar Bathhouse was a unique bathhouse back in the day because it offered tubs with a variety of lengths so people of different heights could enjoy the tubs.